DevRightStudios/Stratagem-Helper/README.md

 * **Powerful Loadout & Theme System:**
     * Save and load complete profiles, including all your assigned stratagems, hotkeys, and timing settings.
-    * Fully customize the application's appearance with preset Light/Dark themes or create your own with the **Custom Theme Editor**.

 * **Community Features:**
     * **Automatic Update Notifications:** The application checks for new versions on startup.
-    * **In-App Issue Reporting:** Use the `Help -> Submit an Issue...` feature to send feedback directly to our GitHub page.

 ## 💾 Installation